MichaelBernardS/MichaelBernardS/README.md

 ## Sobre mim

 - 🔭 I’m currently working with Back-end
-- 🌱 Studying Java, JavaScript, CSS and HTML.
+- 🌱 I’m currently learning Java, JavaScript, CSS and HTML.
 - 📫 How to reach me: mich4el_bernard@hotmail.com
 - ⚡ Fun fact: I'm gamer and I like to platinum games.
 My profile in PSN: Rasputtini